bfanselow/Python-Tutorials/Exceptions/README.md

     cleanup_all_files()
 ```

 #### Use "else" for performing cleanup tasks only on success.
-Here, w only log on failure, but don't abort
+Here, we only log on failure, but don't abort
 ```
 try:
     do_some_file_operations(some_arg)